Pension vs property: which option provides the best income for your retirement?

 Investing in a pension or a property are seen as good long-term strategies for maximising your retirement income.
 But which is better?

-With growing uncertainty about the future of the state pension and the cost of retirement increasing, it’s becoming increasingly apparent that wannabe retirees will need to do more to plan for their financial future.
+With growing uncertainty about the future of the state pension and the cost of retirement increasing, it’s becoming increasingly apparent that wannabe retirees will need to do more with their pension to plan for their financial future.
 Even now, more pensioners are having to consider part-time work to top up their pots.

 Taking advantage of company schemes and investing in your own pension pot are ways to ensure you can afford a comfortable retirement.
 However, recent research has found people are currently grappling with smaller pension pots than anticipated.